wp-plugins/wp-security-scan/readme.txt

 before launching exploit code.
 Removing your WordPress blog version may discourage some attackers and certainly will mitigate virus and worm programs that rely on software versions.

+NOTE: Hiding your version of WordPress may break any plugins you have which are version dependant.

 == Screenshots ==